dfinity/examples/motoko/hello/README.md

 -   A simple frontend asset canister, `hello_assets`, serving the assets of the dapp’s web user interface.

-It is the dapp equivalent of the ubiquitous 'Hello, world!' and can be seen running [here on the IC](https://6lqbm-ryaaa-aaaai-qibsa-cai.ic0.app/).
+It is the dapp equivalent of the ubiquitous 'Hello, world!' and can be seen running [on the IC](https://6lqbm-ryaaa-aaaai-qibsa-cai.ic0.app/).

 ## Architecture